sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-1.markdown

   user = UserEntity.new(email: 'jdoe@example.com')
 {% endhighlight %}

-And when we to access an attribute of the struct, we can do it like this.
+And when we want to access an attribute of the struct, we can do it like this.

 {% highlight ruby %}
   user.email # => jdoe@example.com